Dual representations for quasiconvex compositions with applications to systemic risk measures: Quasiconvex compositions

-The next corollary complements \Cref{mainthm} by providing a formula for the left inverse of the penalty funtion of $f\circ g$, which is the actual function that shows up in the dual representation of $f\circ g$ in \Cref{fognat}.
-Its proof is given in \Cref{sec:appsec4}.
+The next corollary complements \Cref{mainthm} by providing a formula for the left inverse of the penalty function of $f\circ g$, which is the actual function that shows up in the dual representation of $f\circ g$ in \Cref{fognat}.